ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Tableaux for

-\begin{explanation} This subrule deals with the case when there lacks information about whether $b$ and $b'$ denote the same individual for deciding how to satisfy the number restrictions about $a$.
+\begin{explanation} This subrule deals with the case when there is a lack of information about whether $b$ and $b'$ denote the same individual for deciding how to satisfy the number restrictions about $a$.
 We expand $v$ by semantic branching: either $b$ and $b'$ denote the same individual or they do not.
-Technically, we connect $v$ to two successors with appropriate contents.
-The presence of $b \doteq b'$ at the step~\ref{item: HJSDA} is just for making the proofs easier and is not needed for correctness and completeness of our \CSHIQ calculus. \koniec \end{explanation}
+Technically, we connect $v$ to two successors with appropriate contents. \koniec \end{explanation}

-\item else if $\SType(v) = \Complex$, $\{a\!:\!(\leq\!m\,R.C)$, $R(a,b)\} \subseteq \Label(v)$, $\Label(v)$ contains \mbox{$a\!:\!(\geq\!n\,S.D)$} or $a\!:\!\E S.D$ with $S \sqsubseteq_\mR R$, and $\{S(a,b), \lnot S(a,b)\} \cap \FullLabel(v) = \emptyset$ then \begin{enumerate} \item $\ConToSucc(v,\NonState,\Complex,\Label(v) \cup \{S(a,b)\},\RFormulas(v),\Null)$ \item $\ConToSucc(v,\NonState,\Complex,\Label(v),\RFormulas(v) \cup \{\lnot S(a,b)\},\Null)$ \item $\Status(v) := \FExpanded$. \end{enumerate}
+\item else if $\SType(v) = \Complex$, $\{a\!:\!(\leq\!m\,R.C)$, $R(a,b)\} \subseteq \Label(v)$, $\Label(v)$ contains \mbox{$a\!:\!(\geq\!n\,S.D)$} or $a\!:\!\E S.D$ with $S \sqsubseteq_\mR R$, and $\{S(a,b), \lnot S(a,b)\} \cap \Label(v) = \emptyset$ then \begin{enumerate} \item $\ConToSucc(v,\NonState,\Complex,\Label(v) \cup \{S(a,b)\},\RFormulas(v),\Null)$ \item $\ConToSucc(v,\NonState,\Complex,\Label(v) \cup \{\lnot S(a,b)\},\RFormulas(v),\Null)$ \item $\Status(v) := \FExpanded$. \end{enumerate}

-\begin{explanation} This subrule deals with the case when there lacks information for deciding how to satisfy the number restrictions about $a$ (cf.\ the rule~\KCCcp and Explanation~\ref{exp: IUSDS}).
+\begin{explanation} This subrule deals with the case when there is a lack of information for deciding how to satisfy the number restrictions about $a$ (cf.\ the rule~\KCCcp and Explanation~\ref{exp: IUSDS}).
 We want to decide whether $b$ is an $S$-successor of $a$ or not.
-So, we expand $v$ by semantic branching: we connect it to two successors, one with label containing $S(a,b)$ and the other with $\RFormulas$ containing $\lnot S(a,a)$.
-The expansion is done only when both the successors have a larger $\FullLabel$ than~$v$. \koniec \end{explanation} \end{enumerate} \end{description}
+So, we expand $v$ by semantic branching: we connect it to two successors, one with label containing $S(a,b)$ and the other with label containing $\lnot S(a,b)$.
+The expansion is done only when both the successors have a larger label than~$v$. \koniec \end{explanation} \end{enumerate} \end{description}